LLaVAction: evaluating and training multi-modal large language models for action understanding: Methods

+With the proposed new MLLM data reformulation paradigm, we propose LLaVAction, which is better at fine-grained action understanding.
+LLaVAction is developed based on LLaVA series~\citep{li2024llava,zhang2024video}.
+We further design a learnable action token to enhance the visual information utilization and a two-stage pipeline to output structured action so that we can compare LLaVAction fairly with other SOTA action recognition models (Figure~\ref{fig:llavaction}).

-\textbf{Vision token supervision.} Most MLLMs rely only on the language prediction of the next token to train the model and extract information from visual tokens~\cite{liu2024visual}.
-However, recent findings \cite{zhang2025llavaminiefficientimagevideo, liu2024multistagevisiontokendropping, arif2024hiredattentionguidedtokendropping} suggested that this training strategy will decrease the importance of vision tokens in late layers of MLLMs.
-Therefore, in this work, we explore whether we can apply intermediate supervision to visual tokens via the fixed action classes provided by EPIC-KITCHENS-100.
-To achieve this, we add an additional learnable action token into the input tokens.
-The order of the input tokens is system text tokens, visual tokens, learnable action token and instruction text tokens, which enables the action token to grasp action information from visual tokens and then contribute to the subsequent language tasks through casual attentions of the LLM backbone.
+\textbf{Enhancing visual information utilization with action token.} Most MLLMs rely only on the language prediction of the next token to train the model and extract information from visual tokens~\citep{liu2024visual}.
+However, recent findings suggest that this training strategy decreases the importance of vision tokens in late layers of MLLMs~\citep{zhang2025llavaminiefficientimagevideo, liu2024multistagevisiontokendropping}.
+Therefore, we designed an intermediate supervision of visual tokens.
+Specifically, we added a learnable action token into the input tokens, {{which is analogically similar to the CLS token in the VIT model~\citep{dosovitskiy2020image} that has been shown the ability in grasping image content~\citep{wang2025videollamb}}} The order of the input tokens was system text tokens, visual tokens, learnable action token and instruction text tokens; through causal attentions of the LLM backbone this enables the action token to integrate action information from visual tokens and then contribute to the subsequent language tasks.
 Let's denote the hidden states at the final layer of the MLLM as:

 $H^v_i \in \mathbb{R}^d$ are the hidden states corresponding to visual tokens, $h^a \in \mathbb{R}^d$ denotes the hidden state of the learnable action token, $H^q_i \in \mathbb{R}^d$ denotes the text tokens, $d$ denotes the hidden dimension of the LLM. $l_q$ and $l_v$ denote the length of text tokens and length of visual tokens respectively.

-We apply three classification heads on top of the hidden state \( h^a \) to predict nouns, verbs, and actions separately and use cross-entropy loss to train the classifiers, in the belief that the classification training could guide the action token to learn better extract action information.
+We apply three classification heads on top of the hidden state \( h^a \) to predict nouns, verbs, and actions separately and use cross-entropy loss to train the classifiers, in the belief that the classification training could guide the action token to learn better extract action-related visual information. {{Note that our action token only serves as an additional learning objective and is not used to give the final prediction.
+During inference, or when training with tasks that have no clear action labels (e.g., video captioning), we can simply compute the text generation loss.}}

-\textbf{Direct prediction.} Direct prediction asks the model to predict the answer directly.
-We prompt the model by asking it to answer what action it is performing in the video.
-The prompt is available in the Appendix~\ref{sec:direct_prediction}.